Minmatar-Fleet-Alliance/FL33T-Fits/Fits/Interceptors/[ADV-5] Crow.md

 ## Description

 Emphasis on evasion and utilizing the 30km Warp Disruptor range.
+Interdiction nullifier for warping through bubbles.

 ## Fit